nsnyder/setting-up-my-computer/dotfiles/certbot/README.md

 It will run after each renewal to ensure that the webservices group/user has the appropriate permissions to be able to access all certs.

+Note: Be sure to ensure the server is accessible at port 80 during renewal.